jhpce-jhu/jhpce_mkdocs/docs/access/onedrive.md

 ![](images/Screen-Shot-2021-03-24-at-10.12.16-AM.png)

-Also at this point, the Firefox browser should open a new tab, and start going to the http://127.0.0.1 address, which should redirect you to the Microsoft login page.
+Also at this point, the Chromium browser should open a new tab, and start going to the http://127.0.0.1 address, which should redirect you to the Microsoft login page.

 ![](images/Screen-Shot-2021-03-24-at-10.24.30-AM.png)